Heathrow warns normal passenger levels years away

 Airports and airlines have struggled to recruit workers to cope with the surge in demand after Covid travel restrictions were lifted.
 This led to delays and disruption for travellers during the peak summer season.

 The staff shortages across the aviation industry led to Heathrow imposing a 100,000 daily cap on the number of departing passengers.
+Despite this, the airport said it was the busiest in Europe with 18 million people passing through over the summer.

 On Wednesday, Heathrow confirmed the cap would be removed at the end of October, but warned it could bring such limits back in the run-up to Christmas "if needed".
 It said such a move would avoid flight cancellations "due to resource pressures".

+"We don't want to have a cap at all, we want to get back to full capacity as soon as possible but the reason for having a cap is to make sure we keep supply and demand in balance," said John Holland-Kaye, chief executive of Heathrow Airport.

+"It was absolutely the right thing to do over the summer.
+It meant for the summer holidays people could get away with confidence," he told the BBC's Today programme.

 Despite lower passenger numbers, Heathrow returned a pre-tax profit of £643m in the nine months to the end of September.
-This followed a heavy £1.4 billion loss over the same period last year.
+This followed a heavy £1.4bn loss over the same period last year.

+Mr Holland-Kaye said businesses across the airport needing to recruit 25,000 staff was a "huge logistical challenge" and called on the government to help with speeding up security checks.

+He said having access to HMRC data of where applicants had worked for the past five years would be the "simplest thing to help us".